Skip to main content

 helm repo update solace-agent-mesh

-helm upgrade -i <agent-release-name> solace-agent-mesh/sam-agent \
+helm upgrade -i <agent or workflow-release-name> solace-agent-mesh/sam-agent \

 -n <namespace> \